kru2710shna/JAVA_Projects/Beginner Project /Book App/Readme.md

 - Krushna Thakkar
 - Student ID: 302208101

-## Grading/ quality can be judge on the basis of-
+## Grading/ Quality can be judged on the basis of-

 The program adheres to the assignment's grading criteria: